gaurav-parashar-06/SQL-PROJECT/README.md

-Music Store Data Analysis – SQL only Project
+Music Store Data Analysis – SQL only Project by GAURAV PARASHAR

-📌 Overview
+📌 Overview :
 This project is an SQL-based analysis of a music store database.
 The goal is to extract business insights using SQL queries.
 The database contains information about customers, invoices, tracks, artists, employees, and playlists.

-⚙️ Tech Stack Used
+⚙️ Tech Stack Used :
-SQL (PostgreSQL / MySQL / SQLite)
+SQL (PostgreSQL) -
 Database Normalization & Schema Design
 Joins, Aggregations, CTEs, Subqueries
 Data Analysis & Business Intelligence